|

 returned by this method - the transaction is managed automatically

 by the transaction context.
-Use getNoTXConnection
+Use getNoTXConnection low-level

 method whenever you need a connection, which is not managed by the